tylert/tylert.github.io/source/radio/phone_goop.rst

 #.
 Completely update your phone to the latest official Android load first.
 #.
 Make sure you backup all local data on your phone, if applicable (contacts, photos, ringtones, downloads, etc.).
 #.
 Use "Settings", go to "About phone", tap "Build number" 7 times.
 #.
-Use "Settings", go to "System -> Advanced -> Developer options", enable "Android debugging" (ADB USB debugging).
+Use "Settings", go to "System -> Advanced -> Developer options", enable "USB debugging".
 #.
 Use "Settings", go to "System -> Advanced -> Developer options", enable "OEM unlocking";  May require stupidity like `adb shell pm uninstall --user 0 com.android.phone`, reboot after changing this.
 #.
 Follow all installation instructions for your chosen Android load (e.g.:  LineageOS, /e/, etc.).
 #.
 Reboot into the new system when you're finished with all the installation steps.